Appeals

 Dependent Care/Childcare Expenses

-Students who have underage children or other underage dependents for whom they are responsible may appeal for additional assistance to meet daycare and childcare expenses incurred while attending coursework or activities required by your degree program.
+Students who have underage children or other underage dependents for whom they are legally responsible may appeal for additional assistance to meet reasonable daycare and childcare expenses incurred while attending coursework or activities required by your degree program.
 The appeal for assistance must include documentation of actual expenses.
+Costs for students who are married or share custody of the dependent(s) are split between the student and the other party.

 Other Living Expenses Included in the Cost of Attendance

-Students can submit an appeal for expenses that exceed the standard living expense allowances in the cost of attendance, including for increased rent/mortgage and utility expenses, transportation expenses, and required books and supplies expenses.
+Students can submit an appeal for reasonable expenses that exceed the standard living expense allowances in the cost of attendance, including for increased rent/mortgage and utility expenses, transportation expenses, and required books and supplies expenses.
 The appeal for assistance must include documentation of actual expenses and any other supplemental documentation as outlined on the Budget Appeal Form, which is available on the Financial Aid Forms webpage.
+Costs for students who are married or live with roommate(s) are split between the student and the other party.

 Expenses Ineligible for Appeal